 This is why organizations need trust that’s built on something far deeper than a policy or managerial style.
 It has to be built on a relationship.
 In a relationship, there’s an emphasis on the why as well as the what.
 There’s a shared empathy and mutual respect.
 There’s room for questions and discussions.
 There’s a sensitivity to the unspoken questions that take some work to draw out so they can be answered.
 And there’s an effort to recognize, acknowledge and work through the uncomfortable times that can come when differences are placed on the table.

 Strengthening trust throughout an increasingly more diverse workforce isn’t easy, and there’s no silver-bullet program or solution for dealing with this small, small world.
 But any solution leaders use has to promote authentic, empathetic relationships.
 This doesn’t need to be complicated.
 In fact, it just needs to be simple and memorable – sort of like a certain song you can’t get out of your head.

 Like what you read?
 Never miss a post about leadership, transparency, and trust by signing up for my weekly mailing list, delivered right to your inbox.
-Sign up here.Tags: corporate culture, cultural differences, culture, diversity
+Sign up here.Tags: corporate culture, culture, diversity